 - And also:

-- The scene in which Alvy sneezed when he tried the cocaine.
-The scene was added late because audiences were confused as to why Alvy and Annie were suddenly in Los Angeles; the sneeze itself was a Throw It In!.
-Leave it to Woody to make an interstitial scene into a classic comedy moment.
+- The scene in which Alvy sneezes when he tries the cocaine, sending tens of thousands of dollars' worth of drugs everywhere.
+The scene was added late because audiences were confused as to why Alvy and Annie were suddenly in Los Angeles; the sneeze itself was a Throw It In.
+Leave it to Woody to make an interstitial scene into a classic comedy moment.note

 - A terrified Alvy staring at Annie's brother while he's driving, after he had shared a fantasy of deliberately crashing into another car.